erfindergarden/minecraft-hacking/italiano/README.md

-##Worksheets
+##Content

+### Worksheet

-In the folder [worksheets] (./deutsch/) you find the  content of the course and also the Purchase List.
+In the folder [worksheets] (./worksheets) you find the  content of the course and also the Purchase List.
 You can find also a step by step guide how to connect the Pi with the Lapdock.

-## Code
+### Code

-`code` contains all the relevant code examples we used in the workshop.
+`code` contains all the code examples we used in the workshop.

 ## Without Raspberry Pi